-At the date of writing the Company holds a 100% interest in 5 Special Prospecting Licenses ("SPL's") including the Tuvatu Gold Project, covering 39,655 hectares in Fiji, The SPL's are held in the Company's subsidiary Lion One Limited Fiji.
+At the date of writing the Company holds a 100% interest in 5 SPL's including the Tuvatu Gold Project, covering 39,655 hectares in Fiji, The SPL's are held in the Company's subsidiary Lion One Limited Fiji.
+Three of these SPLs (total area 11,794 ha) cover the current mineral resource at Tuvatu.